Digital Marketing Strategies and Ideas for Startups in 2020

 You’ll need to do some deeper research, however: keyword research that goes deeper and shows you where you could focus your efforts and try to rank.
 Consider long-tail keywords if your industry is competitive, and write data-driven content that helps your SEO efforts.

 The trick is to balance SEO content techniques with user experience.
 SEO content, which employs strategic placement of keywords throughout the content, can come off as awkward.
 You want good, relevant, resourceful and helpful content that reads well, so keep that balance in mind with all your content.
 The idea, after all, is to try and get people to create backlinks to your pages.
 This can happen in any number of ways, including organically, through guest posting, and via social media promotion.
-You can check SEO services page to download my SEO growth program that outlines the most common link building and SEO strategies.
+You can check the startup SEO services page to download my SEO growth program that outlines the most common link building and SEO strategies.

 3. Social Media Marketing